-the Chapel of the Incarnate Word is closed, indefinitely.
+Beginning January 9, 2022, the Chapel of the Incarnate Word will once again

-In the meantime, we are finding other ways to pray together, and support one another during these challenging times when we cannot be physically together:
+During this challenging time, we have found other ways to pray together, and support one another when we haven't been able to be together physically.

 Please visit our blog for daily prayers and words of encouragement.

 Join the Incarnate Word community every Wednesday night for 20 minutes of contemplative prayer, live-streamed via Facebook.
-If you do not have an account with Facebook, simply go to your own, private, prayer space, and join us in silent prayer for the needs of our suffering world.
+Simply go to your own, private, prayer space, and join us in silent prayer for the needs of our suffering world.
 Wednesdays at 8:00 pm. https://www.facebook.com/chapelofiw/live/

-Join the Incarnate Word worshipping community for Sunday prayer @ 11:00 am, via Zoom (for more information: www.uiw.edu/ministry)
+Join the University of the Incarnate Word worshipping community for Sunday Mass (in person attendance is limited) @ 11:00 am, or via Zoom (for more information: www.uiw.edu/ministry)

 On the MUSIC page is a playlist compiled for use during personal or communal prayer.

 If you have a prayer request, please leave it here, and be assured of the prayers of the Incarnate Word Sisters.